utsav0/daily-dev-tips/src/pages/posts/9-google-analytics-privacy-focussed-alternatives.md

 ## Plausible

-My choices were narrowed down between Plausible and Fathom, they have a lot of social proof behind them, and both do a lot of things great.
+My choices were narrowed down between Plausible and Fathom, they have a lot of social proof behind them, and both do great things.

 Plausible is open source, and you can even opt to self-host it.

 It's a two-person team, and the story behind the product is inspiring.

-It's not the cheapest product, but you have to realize you are paying for your data to be respected.
+It's not the cheapest product, but you must realize you are paying for your data to be respected.

-Pricing as low as £90 a year.
+Pricing is as low as £90 a year.

 [Check out Plausible](https://plausible.io/)